Spatial Voting with Incomplete Voter Information: Acknowledgments

-\paragraph*{Acknowledgments.} The work of Markus Brill and Jonas Israel was supported by the Deutsche Forschungsgemeinschaft under grant BR 4744/2-1.
-The work of Aviram Imber and Benny Kimelfeld was supported by the US-Israel Binational Science Foundation (BSF) under Grant 2017753.
+The work of Markus Brill and Jonas Israel was supported by the Deutsche Forschungsgemeinschaft under grant BR 4744/2-1.
+The work of Aviram Imber and Benny Kimelfeld was supported by the Deutsche Forschungsgemeinschaft under project 412400621.